HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_description.rst

 1）Two Sets of Public & private Key Need
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first set of public and private keys: The developer shall generate the first set of public and private key before opening an Asset Account.
+**The first set of public and private keys**: The developer shall generate the first set of public and private key before opening an Asset Account.
 The public key (rsa_third_pub) will be provided to the platform and the private key need to be kept by yourself.
 Since the private key is the only proof for the third-party application to access into the wallet service, please do not disclose to anyone.
 When a third party sends a wallet service request, the parameter is encrypted by the private key, the platform will decrypt the request data by the public key provided (rsa_third_pub).

-The second set of public and private keys: the platform will provide the wallet public key (RSA_wallet_pub) to the developer after they opens the asset account.
+**The second set of public and private keys**: the platform will provide the wallet public key (RSA_wallet_pub) to the developer after they opens the asset account.
 The public key is required to be used for decryption when the third-party application receives the response data or asynchronous notification from the wallet

 2）Why need to confirm the withdrawal twice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~